 It is possible to come to a solution where domestic violence is involved when working closely with a family law attorney.
 They will be able to help see that the needs of your specific situation are met.
 Contact an attorney today who can answer your questions surrounding domestic violence laws.

-Thanks to our friends and contributors from Pioletti & Pioletti for their insight into domestic violence.
+Thanks to our friends Pioletti & Pioletti for their insight into domestic violence.